 Active Working Groups

-- Future-proof native APIs for R: This working groups will assess current native API usage, gather community input, and work towards an easy-to-understand, consistent and verifiable API that will drive R language adoption.
+Future-proof native APIs for R: Is working to assess current native API usage, gather community input, and work towards an easy-to-understand, consistent and verifiable API that will drive R language adoption.

-- R Certification: Working to establish a common certification program for proficiency in R
+R Certification: Is working to establish a common certification program for proficiency in R.

 R Community Diversity and Inclusion Working Group: A group broadly consider how the R Consortium can best encourage and support diverse and inclusion in the R Community.

 Working groups have public mailing lists to facilitate discussions.